Alex Trebek’s Kids: How Many Children Did He Have?

 “He also has always been into construction so I think that rubbed off on me too,” she says.

 In an interview for the Jeopardy blog J!Buzz, she shared that her dad was there for every major purchase she’s made, checking out everything from crawl spaces to electrical wiring.
 He would advise her on the updates, oftentimes saving her time and money.
 She recalled a time where the electrician said to rewire the whole house, but her dad recommended just a few rooms.
-He would fuss that she didn’t need to have a home inspected – but she would anyway only to find out his notes were spot-on.
+He would fuss that she didn’t need to have a home inspected — but she would anyway, only to find out that his notes were spot-on.

 “I still did the home inspection, but dad was basically right on everything.
 He already knew what was needed and what was going to show up on the inspection, and he identified any big concerns.”